pingcap/dm/tests/README.md

 1. Run `make dm_integration_test_build` to generate DM related binary for integration test

-2. Setup two MySQL servers with binlog enabled first and set `GTID_MODE=ON`, export proper environment variable.
-Variable and its default value showed in following table.
+2. Setup two MySQL servers with binlog enabled first and set `GTID_MODE=ON`, export proper environment variables.
+Variables and their default values are showed in following table.

     | MySQL | Host | Port| PASSWORD |
     | :------------ | :---------- | :------ | :---- |